berlinrs/berline.rs/_posts/2022-07-19-rust-hack-and-learn.md

 -----

-Notes for this event: In addition to our usual coincidental choice of topics we will dedicate the first 45 minutes or so to Rust beginners by introducing selected concepts of the Rust language.
-In this event it is all about strings in Rust (String-type, string slices, string literals, OSStrings...)!
+Notes for this event: In addition to our usual coincidental choice of topics we will dedicate the first 30 minutes or so to Rust beginners by casually introducing selected concepts of the Rust language.
+In this event we will conclude Rust Strings with OsStr, CStr and casting between string types...)!

 -----